teuben/teunix/Env/UMD/vpn.md

 the GUI on linux is awkward, but it may also be due to the different window managers.
 Especially those that use focus follows mouse have a hard time with the window disappearing all the time.

+- is KDE default browser honored?
+What is this ~/GP_HTML/defaultbrowser

 - sometimes it claims it's up (gpd0  is up with an IP), but ssh to lma reveals it's not. status window bad.  took longer time.